Dejital/dejital.github.com/_posts/2016-03-09-pocket-notebook.md

 ---
 layout: post
-title: The perfect notebook system to get things done
+title: The perfect notebook system for getting things done
 ---

 I accidentally invented the single best system to keep a pocket notebook.